ivanov/kanten/README.md

 [x] reading from stdin
-[x] process keyboard shortcuts after reading from stdin (the way less does) [ ] read buffering (don't read the whole file before filling in) [ ] double spacing option for easier reading?
+[x] process keyboard shortcuts after reading from stdin (the way less does) [ ] read buffering (don't read the whole file before filling in)
+    - MUSTFIX for sane STDIN piping (e.g. git log | kanten)
+    - urwid's edit.py has an example of lazy loading
+[ ] double spacing option for easier reading?
 [x] specifying a filename from commandline
 [ ] demo file that explains kanten (tutorial)